Lexicostatistics: Create word list

 The aim is to generate a list of universally used meanings (hand, mouth, sky, I).
 Words are then collected for these meaning slots for each language being considered.
 Swadesh reduced a larger set of meanings down to 200 originally.
 He later found that it was necessary to reduce it further but that he could include some meanings that were not in his original list, giving his later 100-item list.
 The Swadesh list in Wiktionary gives the total 207 meanings in a number of languages.
 Alternative lists that apply more rigorous criteria have been generated, e.g. the Dolgopolsky list and the Leipzig–Jakarta list, as well as lists with a more specific scope; for example, Dyen, Kruskal and Black have 200 meanings for 84 Indo-European languages in digital form.

 Determine cognacies

 A trained and experienced linguist is needed to make cognacy decisions.
 However, the decisions may need to be refined as the state of knowledge increases.
 However, lexicostatistics does not rely on all the decisions being correct.
-For each pair of lists the cognacy of a form could be positive, negative or indeterminate.
+For each pair of words (in different languages) in this list, the cognacy of a form could be positive, negative or indeterminate.
 Sometimes a language has multiple words for one meaning, e.g. small and little for not big.